 What do the victims of sexual assaults need to do in order to get justice against the ordeal(s)?

 Currently, the victims are braving various fronts and coming forward to narrate their MeToo stories.
 They are finding their voice through a medium.
 They are breaking their silence and holding their oppressors accountable for crimes.
 But merely name-calling on social media and recusing from a definite intent is also resulting in a questioning of the entire MeToo movement.
-With some labeling, it as- “an asphyxiating vortex of litigation”.
+With some labelling, it as- “an asphyxiating vortex of litigation”.

-It is not justice to brandish a people as the perpetrator(s) on mere allegation(s).
+It is not justice to brandish a people as the perpetrator(s) on the mere allegation(s).
 A due process of law is necessary to be involved, else the legal lacuna would bring further gender disparity and inequality.
 The Indian Penal Code, 1860 and The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 provide women with provisions against sexual harassment and misconduct by male colleagues or other forms of oppression, however, as aforementioned, the oppressors choose their victims carefully.
 And sometimes, the men are oppressed and not vice versa.

 In the absence of fact-checking, the men do not have any definite law protecting them from harassment at the hand of women colleagues or gender.
 In order to maintain gender equality and serve justice, provisions for men and women both ought to be made to make them feel safe.
 Their stories need to be brought forward without the fear of being shamed, mocked or judged in the public.